Powerhouse Museum: History

 The new location placed the museum adjacent to the Sydney Technical College, and as such it was intended to provide material inspiration to the students.
 As time passed, its name was changed to The Museum of Applied Arts and Sciences and it also established branches in some of New South Wales' main industrial and mining centres, including Broken Hill, Albury, Newcastle and Maitland.
 It also quickly outgrew the main Harris Street site and by 1978 the situation had become dire, with many exhibits literally stuffed into its attic, and left unexhibited for decades.

 On 23 August 1978, Premier Neville Wran announced that the decrepit Ultimo Power Station, several hundred metres north of the Harris Street site had been earmarked as the museum's new permanent home along with the adjoining former Ultimo Tram Depot.
 The museum spent an interim period exhibiting as the Powerhouse Museum – Stage One in the nearby tram sheds before re-opening as the Powerhouse Museum at the new site on 10 March 1988.
 The main museum building contains five levels, three courtyards and a cafeteria, as well as some offices.
-Workshops, library, storage and additional office space is located in the annexed tram sheds (still known in-house as "Stage One").
-The size and continually expanding nature of the museum's collection means that offsite storage facilities are also maintained.
+Workshops, library, storage and additional office space is located in the annexed tram sheds.

-The new Powerhouse made it possible to rehabilitate hundreds of treasures stored at Alexandria and "exhibit them for the first time in almost a century".
+The Powerhouse Ultimo made it possible to rehabilitate hundreds of treasures stored at Alexandria and "exhibit them for the first time in almost a century".
 In 1982, the museum incorporated the Sydney Observatory.
 The museum moved to 500 Harris Street in March 1988, and took its new name from the new location.

 Following its closure as a working observatory in 1982, Sydney Observatory was incorporated into the Museum of Applied Arts and Sciences, as the museum was still formally known, though from 1988 this name was no longer used in marketing materials in favour of the Powerhouse Museum brand.